Quantum Echo in Two-Component Bose-Einstein Condensates: Abstract

 \section{Abstract}

-The development of ultracold atom technology has enabled the precise investigations into quantum dynamics of quantum gases.
+The development of ultracold atom technology has enabled the precise investigations on quantum dynamics of quantum gases.
 Recently, inspired by experimental advancement, the $SU(1,1)$ echo, akin to the well-known $SU(2)$ spin echo, has been proposed for single-component Bose-Einstein condensate (BEC).
-In this paper, we investigate the possibility of quantum echo in the more intricate two-component BEC using the non-compact Lie group $Sp(4,R)$, which describes the quantum dynamics of such systems.
-We demonstrate that quantum echo can occur for the fully condensed state, as well as any $Sp(4,R)$ coherent state by applying a driving protocol consisting of two steps in each period.
-The first step can be any Bogoliubov Hamiltonian, while the second step is a Hamiltonian with all interactions turned off, which plays a similar role as the $\pi$-pulse in spin echo.
+In this paper, we investigate the possibility of quantum echo in the more intricate two-component BEC by fully exploiting its underlying symmetry, which is the Lie group $Sp(4,R)$.
+We demonstrate that quantum echo can occur for the two-component BEC by applying a driving protocol consisting of two steps in each period.
+The first step can be any Bogoliubov Hamiltonian, while the second step is a Hamiltonian with interactions turned off, which plays a similar role as the $\pi$-pulse in spin echo.
 We confirm our theoretical results with numerical calculations for different examples of two-component BEC.
 We further consider the effect of interactions between the excited boson modes on the quantum echo process and discuss the possible experiment implementation of this quantum echo.